darkquake93/unihood/README.md

 ###What will the project deliver?

-A collection of  HOW-TOs, where each task is one of the important steps required to build the system.
+The principle deliverable is a collection of HOW-TOs, where each task is one of the important steps required to build the system.
+A secondary deliverable will be the UniHood system operating as a live public-facing website.

 ###Are there intermediate or enabling deliverables?

 There are many intermediate deliverables, each of which is self-contained and may be of value to many different types of projects.
 Some of these deliverables will be self-contained discussions of:

-•	Authentication
+*	Authentication
-•	Authorisation
+*	Authorisation
-•	Security
+*	Security
-•	Configuration
+*	Configuration
-•	Source control
+*	Source control
-•	Issue management
+*	Issue management
-•	Backup
+*	Backup
-•	Disaster Recovery
+*	Disaster Recovery
-•	Scalability
+*	Scalability
-•	Productivity
+*	Productivity
-•	Automated testing
+*	Automated testing
-•	Continuous Intergration
+*	Continuous Intergration
-•	Continuous Delivery
+*	Continuous Delivery
-•	Continuity of Service
+*	Continuity of Service
+* Domain Name Management

 ##Technologies & Resources

 ###List the major resources required.

-•	Amazon AWS, MySql and other Online Documentation resources
+*	Amazon AWS, MySql and other Online Documentation resources

 ###What technologies are you going to use?

-•	For Cloud-Computing resources I expect to use various Amazon AWS Resources such as:
+*	For Cloud-Computing resources I expect to use various Amazon AWS Resources such as:
 EC2 – Elastic Compute Cloud, dedicated to managing Amazon Virtual Machines.
 S3 - Simple Storage Service, allows upload and download of very large files EBS – Elastic Block Storage, mainly used for adding extra drives to currently running Virtual Machine instances.